Summary of Movement

 The theory is based on the work of William Strauss (1947-2007) an American author, playwright, theatre director, and lecturer.
 His collaborator Neil Howe (b.
 1951) has had a varied career as a consultant and popular historian.
 Together, they created and developed the theory over many publications, beginning with Generations: The History of America's Future, 1584 to 2069 (1991).

 According to this theory, every 80 years is a crucial “fourth turning” of generations in American history.
 The “fourth turning” is necessarily marked by a crisis that has destroyed the social order and created a new one, after which a new cycle commences.
 According to contemporary proponents of this theory, we are currently in the (approximately) twenty-year period of “crisis” which will determine a new social order.

-Summary: Image of U.S. Immigration and Customs Enforcement (ICE) SWAT officers from 2005.
-Proponents of Strauss-Howe Generational Theory often see current waves immigration as part of a contemporary millenarian “crisis”.
+Image of U.S. Immigration and Customs Enforcement (ICE) SWAT officers from 2005.
+Proponents of Strauss-Howe Generational Theory often see current waves of immigration as part of a contemporary millenarian “crisis”.

 Despite some preceding work on the topic, Strauss and Howe are credited with having popularised the generational theory in the 1990s.
 However, theories about cohorts of generations have wide cultural resonance in the twentieth century.